Koha-Community/kohadocs/source/cron_jobs.rst

 Script path: misc/cronjobs/nl-sync-from-koha.pl

-Does: sync patrons from Koha to the Norwegian national patron database (NL)
+Does: syncs patrons from Koha to the Norwegian national patron database (NL)

     **Note**
     Relies on NorwegianPatronDBUsername and NorwegianPatronDBPassword system preferences